uitpsypro/1/pages/eng-info.md

 ### Still interested?
-If you are still interested you can read the full instruction experiment [here](https://uitpsypro.github.io/1/eng-infosheet).
+If you are still interested you can download and read the full instructions [here](https://github.com/uitpsypro/1/raw/main/documents/00-InfoSheet_english.pdf).

 If you have any questions or want to participant in the experiment you can contact one of the researchers: